 What are import duties and taxes?
 When are they paid?

-With the customs duty calculator, you can calculate an estimate of the import duties and taxes on the goods you bring in.
+By using the Customs duty calculator, you can calculate an estimate of the import duties and taxes on the goods you bring in.

 The standard VAT rate is 24%